defactor-com/documentation/docs/introduction/agile-playbook.md

 ## Key Agile Roles

-- **Product Owner**: Manages the product backlog and ensures product success.
+- **Product Owner**: Sets the vision and prioritizes the backlog to align with business goals.
-- **Scrum Master**: Oversees the Agile process and removes impediments.
+- **Project Manager**: Guides the development process and assumes the responsibilities of a traditional Project Manager, facilitating meetings and removing obstacles.
 - **The Team**: Delivers high-quality work in collaboration.

-The [Scrum Guide](https://scrumguides.org/) offers further insights into these roles.
+The [Scrum Guide](https://scrumguides.org/) offers further insights into these roles, however we don's adhere to a strict implementation of scrum.

 ## Agile Artifacts